 Osprey is really good at making their bags comfortable and cool to wear.
 A lot of their bags feature a suspended mesh back panel, but I have never seen it on one of their daypacks before.
 I LOVE this feature!

 There is a sturdy mesh panel located where your back would touch the backpack that is raised away from the back of the pack.
-This leaves a gap between your back and the backpack allowing for optimal air flow.
+This leaves a gap between your back and the backpack allowing you to be ventilated and not sweaty while on the trek.
 It also creates a trampoline like feature that keeps the bag from bouncing around on your back.

 You can carry a ton of stuff inside this backpack.
 So much that people are packing this bag for overnight camping trips, which I do not recommend.
 You would be really squeezing everything in, but it is possible.
 If you don’t need that much space at any point, it is not a big deal because there are compression straps on the top and bottom of the bag to hold everything in tight.

-These are not just your normal adjustable straps that you find on every daypack.
+These are not just the normal adjustable straps that you find on every daypack.
 This bag has about ten adjustable straps on it.
-Making it highly customizable to fit you and keep your bag from bouncing around.
+Making it highly customizable to fit you and keep your bag from bouncing around a bit.

 Four of the straps are compression straps to hold everything in your bag close.
-Four more straps adjust your shoulder straps, two load lifter straps on the top and two adjustment straps at the bottom.
-There is also an adjustable sternum strap to pull you shoulder straps in and a removable hip belt strap to take some of the weight off of your back.
+Four more straps adjust your shoulder strap, two load lifter straps on the top and two adjustment straps at the bottom.
+There is also an adjustable sternum strap to pull your shoulder straps in and a removable hip belt strap (waist strap) to take some of the weight off of your back.

 If 32 liters of internal space is not enough for you, there are three external loops that you can attach things to.
 Two loops at the top of the front of the backpack and a loop attachment at the bottom of the pack.
 You can also attach things to the compression straps on the sides of the bag.